 Use a Home Sleep Test Device

-An HST device is used at home to record sleep and help diagnose sleep disorders like sleep apnea.
+An HST device is used at home to conduct a home sleep test and diagnose common sleep disorders like sleep apnea.
 It is very similar to an in-lab test in the way that it records the same data using sensors at different points.
-Recording eye movement, body position, heart rate, oxygen levels, brain activity and air flow.
+Home sleep tests record eye movement, body position, heart rate, oxygen levels, brain activity and air flow.

 Perform a Home Sleep Test

 Once a patient is prescribed an at-home sleep test, they will need to know how to operate the device correctly in order to successfully take the test.
 Thoroughly reviewing all instructional material is necessary to understand the setup and testing procedures.
-It is recommended to follow a daily routine, eliminate caffeine, and avoid taking naps.
+Patients under observation should follow a daily routine, eliminate caffeine, and avoid taking naps.

-To perform the test, turn on the device and pair it with the app.
+To conduct a home sleep test, turn on the device and pair it with the app.
 Videos within the app demonstrate how to connect the sensors.
 For accurate results, get at least six hours of continuous sleep and complete the test in the morning through the app.
 Remove and dispose of all sensors after completion.